 Credit risk represents the loss that would be recognised if counterparties failed to perform as contracted.
 The credit risk on financial assets of the consolidated entity which have been recognised on the balance sheet is the carrying amount, net of any provision for doubtful debts.
 The consolidated entity minimises concentrations of credit risk by undertaking transactions with a large number of customers.
 The consolidated entity has a material exposure to the major Australian Domestic Airlines.
-Interest rate swaps are subject to credit risk in relation to the relevant counterparties, which are high quality financial institutions.
+Interest rate swaps are subject to credit risk in relation to the relevant counterparties, which are large Australian banks.

-(b) Fair value hierarchy
+b.
+Fair value heirachy

-AASB 13 requires disclosure of fair value measurements by level of the following fair value measurement hierarchy:
+AASB 13 requires disclosure of fair value measurements by level of the following fair value measurement hierachy:

-- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1) - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2), and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).
+- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1) - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2), and

+(c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

-The interest rate swap derivative financial instrument used for hedging purposes is fair valued at \$28.09 million (30 June 2015: \$46.15 million).
-These instruments are classified as level 2 in the hierarchy for the purposes of AASB 13.
+The interest rate swap derivative financial instrument used for hedging purposes is fair valued at \$46.153 million (30 June 2014: \$24.507 million).
+These instruments are classified as level 2 in the heirarchy for the purposes of AASB 13.